Alumni

 Anastasia Tishena

 Anastasia was a recipient of the Williams-Whitehead scholarship to work in the Tothova lab during the summer of 2018.
 She investigated therapeutic vulnerabilities of cohesin-mutant leukemias in the context of combination treatments.
-Anastasia has since graduated from Williams College and is matriculating in medical school in the summer of 2021. |
+After graduating from from Williams College, Anastasia attended and graduated from University of Florida College of Medicine and is currently pursuing internal medicine residency training at University of Florida. |

 Mounica Vallurupalli, M.D.

 Mounica was a hematology/oncology fellow in the Tothova lab prior to her chief medical residency at the Brigham and Women's Hospital.
 Mounica's work in the lab was focused on understanding the role of DNA damage repair as a therapeutic vulnerability in cohesin-mutant cancers.
-She was instrumental in the development of new models of cohesin-mutant MDS and AML using syngeneic transplants and patient-derived xenografts. |
+She was instrumental in the development of new models of cohesin-mutant MDS and AML using syngeneic transplants and patient-derived xenografts.
+She completed her fellowship training in hematology and oncology in the combined Dana-Farber/MGH program and is currently pursuing her postdoctoral studies at the Broad Institute. |

 |